 One of the many perspectives important for leaders to have in their toolbox is to view leadership as a fragile ecosystem.
 As such, there are resources critical for the success of the ecosystem.

-One of the most life-sustaining resource in the leadership ecosystem is trust.
+One of the most life-sustaining resources in the leadership ecosystem is trust.

-Many of the leadership values, principles, traits and practices we’ve heard of relate in some way to building or maintaining trust.
+Many of the leadership values, principles, traits, and practices we’ve heard of relating in some way to building or maintaining trust.

 It’s All About Trust

-Many have never even made a trip to the dictionary to read the numerous definitions on trust.
+Many have never even made a trip to the dictionary to read the numerous definitions of trust.